 It’s an amazing freedom to have.

 It was born out of suffering and it’s turned into my life’s purpose.

-My fitness program today is pretty much the same as it’s been for the past 13 years, although the intensity has reduced somewhat due to being a digital nomad as of April 2018 and not having close access to a gym as well as a reliable training partner to train with.
+My fitness program today is pretty much the same as it’s been for many years, although the intensity has reduced somewhat due to being a digital nomad as of April 2018 and not having close access to a gym as well as a reliable training partner to train with.

 My weekly exercise schedule today consists of:

 - Cardio (Usually walking or hiking)